Victory Park

 The Haggin Museum

-At the heart of Victory Park stands the Haggin Museum, a prominent art and history museum housed in an early 19th-century brick building.
-The museum, which opened its doors on June 14, 1931, showcases an impressive collection of fine art, including works by Albert Bierstadt, and exhibits on local history.
+A major feature of Victory Park is the Haggin Museum, an art and history center housed in a brick building dating back to the early 19th century.
+Since opening its doors on June 14, 1931, the museum has been showcasing remarkable fine art, including magnificent works by Albert Bierstadt, alongside fascinating exhibits on local history.

 Park Features